MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 # Key admin roles and permissions in Viva Engage

-Only users with appropriate roles can perform administrative tasks in Viva Engage.
-Some roles are managed in Azure Active Directory, and others are managed in Viva Engage.

-The following table outlines each of the roles, their purpose, and the actions they can perform. **Select the role name in the table for more details about the role and instructions to add or remove that role.**
+Only users who have been assigned specific roles can perform administrative tasks in Viva Engage.
+Each role is a collection of permissions.
+The following table summarizes the permissions that each role grants a user. **Select a role name in the table for more details and instructions to add or remove that role.**
->
+Some Viva Engage roles are managed in Azure Active Directory, and others are managed in Viva Engage.

 |Admin role | Business purpose | Where to assign this role |